 FreeScoresAndMore.com's signup application just takes a couple of minutes to fill out.
-You'll need to enter your personal information like name, address and social security.
-Make sure not to include any special characters like "#" in the address field, because this may cause some problems in their heavy identity verification process.
+You'll need to enter your personal information like name, address and social security number.
 Note that this is all done via an encrypted webpage, so do not worry about the security of your personal information.

 You can instantly activate your three-bureau credit monitoring and get access to your three-bureau credit report and all three credit scores.
 FreeScoresAndMore.com updates your reports and scores monthly so you always have the most current data.
 This is more frequently than any other credit monitoring service in this price range and is a great benefit.
 The credit scores you receive are based on the CreditXpert scoring system.
 While this isn't exactly the same as FICO, the most popular credit scoring formula, in our testing when we cross-referenced our credit scores from FreeScoresAndMore.com with our actual FICO scores, they were virtually identical.